 - we may not find the most optimal global solution, - we determine the number of clusters before using K-means, - K-means is limited by the linear boundaries of clusters, - K-means is computationally intensive in the case of larger data sets.

 Import libraries

 We import well-known libraries.

 '''

 import pandas as pd

 import numpy as np

 import altair as alt

 alt.renderers.enable('notebook')

 alt.renderers.enable('default')

-from sklearn.cluster import KMeans

 '''